The Six Steps to Adopt a Baby in Virginia

 A home study.
 A home study gives a social worker a chance to examine your family to make sure you’re ready to grow through adoption.
 He or she will help you to collect important background checks and financial and medical information as well as interview all members of your family and inspect your home.
 This can be an unnerving process, but remember: Your home study provider is there to help you adopt a baby!

 An Adoption Planning Questionnaire, or APQ.
 This is a series of questions that will help us to connect you with a pregnant woman considering adoption.
-You’ll indicate what you’re comfortable with in terms of medical conditions you might be willing to accept, what cultural backgrounds you’re open to, the amount of contact you’d like to have with the birth parents, and more.
+You’ll indicate what you’re comfortable with in terms of medical conditions you might be willing to accept, what cultural backgrounds you’re open to and more.

 Adoption profiles.
 At American Adoptions, we make each of our adoptive families both a print profile and a video profile.
 Your print profile will act as a brochure of sorts for your family; a pregnant woman will be able to see pictures and read about your family.
 A video allows her to feel as if she’s getting to know you before actually meeting you.
 This will help her to imagine what her child’s life could be like if he or she were to be placed with you.